-One group is then given a normal potted plant with normal potting soil, while the other group is given another potted plant with potting soil as well as a compost mixture.
-While to some, the answer is obvious, that the plant with compost will certainly grow better, we want the students to undergo this experiment so that they get to experience it for themselves instead of merely educating them through the lecture.
+One group is then given a normal potted plant with normal potting soil.
+Meanwhile, the other group is given another potted plant with potting soil as well as a compost mixture.
+By doing so, students to undergo this experiment so that they get to experience it for themselves instead of merely educating them through the lecture.

-This experiment also aims to not only educate the students, but also encourage them to recycle as much food waste as they can as the food waste can be used for better things and in return, saving the earth.
+This experiment aims to not only educate the students.
+Through this experiment, we also encourage them to recycle as much food waste as they can as the food waste can be used for better things and in return, saving the earth.

 Well done green ambassadors!
 For schools who would like to find out more about our food waste management programme, do drop us an email at [email protected] and we’d be more than happy to answer your queries.